geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 ## My service uses an Auth token

-Well all the services won’t be open to all, most will use a [JWT](https://jwt.io/) or some other way to authenticate and authorize users.
+Well, all the services won’t be open to all, most will use a [JWT](https://jwt.io/) or some other way to authenticate and authorize users.
 To test such services you can use a command like below:

     cd && echo "GET http://httpbin.org/get" | vegeta attack -header "authorization: Bearer <your-token-here>" -duration=40s -rate=10 -output=results-veg-token.bin && cat results-veg-token.bin | vegeta plot --title="HTTP Get with token" > http-get-token.html